mlgudi/resolve-scripts/README.md

 **Fuses**

+[Halftone.fuse](Fuses/Halftone.fuse) is a halftone effect that converts an image into a pattern of dots whose sizes are determined by the luma or individual color channels of the input image.
+It uses DCTL to process on the GPU.

 [ItemName.fuse](Fuses/OSRS/ItemName.fuse) is a fuse that outputs the name of an OSRS item by item ID.
 It requires [ItemNames.lua](Modules/OSRS/ItemNames.lua) is added to your Fusion Lua modules folder within the "OSRS" folder.

 [ItemSprite.fuse](Fuses/OSRS/ItemSprite.fuse) is a fuse that extracts individual sprites from the OSRS item sprite sheet by item ID.
 The sprite sheet can be found [here](Fuses/OSRS/sprite_sheet.png).